nevanscott/uxui0120/_homework/web-development/css-diner.md

 due: 11
 ---

-CSS Diner is a very easy and useful game to learn how to use selector in CSS.
+CSS Diner is a very easy and useful game to learn how to use selectors in CSS.
 Go to [CSS DIner](https://flukeout.github.io/), follow the steps and have fun.

 Happy coding :)